FlukeFan/LucidDotNet/readme.md

 Building
 ========

-To build, open CommandPrompt.bat as administrator, and type 'b'.
+To build, open CommandPrompt.bat as administrator, and type 'br' (to restore) then 'b'.

 Build commands: